 About the Author

-Bill Francavilla, lead pastor of Relevant Church in Williamsburg, Virginia, has lived in Virginia nearly his entire life.
-He attended Lynchburg College where he studied history and theater.
-In 2017 Bill received his master’s degree in theological studies from Liberty University.
-He has been active in missions to Mexico, Dominican Republic, and Cuba.
-Bill and his wife, Jessica, have four children: Alex, Liam, Rita Grace, and Gino.
+Bill Francavilla and his wife, Jessica, pastor Living Hope Church in Williamsburg, Virginia.
+Bill has served in many different ministries from teaching middle school Bible classes to serving as a chaplain at a retirement community.
+He holds a master’s degree in theological studies from Liberty University and has been active in missions to Mexico, Dominican Republic, and Cuba.
+Bill and Jessica have four children: Alex, Liam, Rita Grace, and Gino.